-The United States Repatriation Program (USRP) was established in 1935 under Section 1113 of the Social Security Act (Assistance for United States (U.S.) Citizens returned from Foreign Countries) to provide temporary assistance to U.S. citizens and their dependents who have been identified by the United States Department of State (DOS) as having returned, or been brought from a foreign country, to the U.S. because of destitution, illness, war, threat of war, or a similar crisis, and because they are without resources immediately accessible to meet their needs.
-The Georgia Department of Human Services works with the United States Repatriation Program in providing assistance to U.S. citizens returning to the state of Georgia to resume their lives in the United States.
+The United States (US) Repatriation Program (USRP) was established in 1935 under §1113 of the Social Security Act (Assistance for United States Citizens returned from Foreign Countries) to provide temporary assistance to US citizens and their dependents who have been identified by the US Department of State (DOS) as having returned, or been brought from a foreign country, to the US because of destitution, illness, war, threat of war or a similar crisis, and because they are without resources immediately accessible to meet their needs.
+The Georgia Department of Human Services works with the USRP in providing assistance to US citizens returning to Georgia to resume their lives in the US.

 Program Services/Temporary Services

 Repatriates are provided with cash aid and services which include, but are not limited to:

 - Domestic travel assistance

 - Medical/psychiatric care

 - Temporary shelter

 - Assistance to unaccompanied minors

 Repatriation Program services and cash assistance are one hundred percent (100%) federally funded.
 However, assistance given under this program is considered a loan which must be repaid to the US government, and individuals requesting repatriation program assistance are required to sign a repayment agreement.

 The US Repatriation program consists of four different activities that are divided into two categories: Emergency and Non-emergency Repatriations.